mengxifl/docker-jira/readme.md

 ## How to use

 1. download those repositories to /docker
-2. download confluence file from https://www.atlassian.com/software/jira/download-archives. and unzip all the subdir files to jiraBinFiles
+2. download git file from https://www.atlassian.com/software/jira/download-archives. and unzip all the subdir files to jiraBinFiles
 3. run `cd /docker/ && docker build -t jira:v9 .` to build a image

 ```